cyberark/conjur/docs/installation/self-host.md

    ```

 ### Important: prevent data loss
+The `conjurctl conjur data-key generate` command gives you a master data key.
-Back up this key in a safe location.
+Back it up in a safe location.

 ## Install and configure